justinleetyler/justinleetyler.github.io/catalog.md

 * 230  Spong, John Shelby.
 New Christianity for a new world, A.  1st ed.
 San Francisco : n.p. c2001.  xxv, 276 p.
 ISBN 0060670843.  i210.
 Read 20??
 Notes avail.
 * 230  Spong, John Shelby.
 Why Christianity must change or die.  n.p. n.d.
 PDB file via USB.  i211
 * 230  Tolstoy, Leo.
 The Kingdom of God is within you.  n.p. n.d.  k.  via [www](https://read.amazon.com/?asin=B005CDZG2M).  i212
+* 2304231  2023-04.
+Grade C. Grade "Think of it [a prayer list] as allowing your subconscious - the psychological equivalent of the 'still small voice within' - to bring to your attention that about which you care most"
 * 232  Aslan, Reza.
 Zealot : the life and times of Jesus of Narareth.
 Random House, c2013.  xxxiv, 296 p.
 9781400069224.  i213.
 Read 2013-09.
 Grade B. Notes avail.
 * 232  Ehrman, Bart D.  How Jesus became God.  n.p. n.d.  v.  i1703.
 Read 2014-09.
 Grade B. Notes avail.
 * 232  Four faces of Jesus.  n.p. n.d.  v.  i214.
 Notes 2012-03.
 Notes avail.